 However, now that the Apple Watch Ultra is on the market, the stainless steel Series 9 is less appealing to those seeking better build materials.
 The Ultra 2 comes in titanium and has the same sapphire glass as the stainless steel models with a similar price tag.
 It initially seemed like a niche choice for extreme sports athletes, however, now see it as just a pro version of the Apple Watch, and great for those who prioritize build materials, as long as its bold design suits your taste.
 If not, the Series 9's stainless steel options in three attractive colors won’t let you down.

 Which is best for you?

-Get Apple Watch SE if you’re fine with the standard aluminum finish and the screen turning off when not in use.
-The SE is a fantastic value because it has almost identical speed, battery life, and features compared to Series 6.
-The substantial sacrifice is the lack of an Always-On display, which I found to be overrated after a year of testing.Check Amazon’s Price
+Get Apple Watch SE if you want the standard aluminum finish and don’t mind the screen turning off when it’s not in use.
+The SE is a fantastic value because it delivers similar speed and has all the important features that are found on the Series 9.
+The substantial sacrifice for most users is the lack of an Always-On display, which I’ve found to be overrated after four years of using it.

 I'm not affiliated with any of the products that I review on this blog.
 I always purchase them out of my own pocket to ensure that my reviews are unbiased.
 However, as an Amazon Affiliate, I earn a small commission (usually between 1-4%) on some purchases made through the links in my posts.
 These commissions help support my blog by allowing me to buy new products and produce reviews independently.